 Rejection and disappointment had negatively impacted me.
 One day in 2017, I stopped writing.
 My heart was no longer in it.
 I felt like I was in hell.
 It’s important to note that there are two hells.
 The public one of shared horrors, which too many are experiencing every day.
 This hell is vast and virulent.
 Then there is the private one.
 This hell is subtle, singular in purpose to devour you from the inside out.

 I did the only thing I could.
 I went to Canada.
 It was only a short visit over the 4th of July weekend, but so restorative was that cool Canadian vibe that upon my return, I was refreshed enough to surf the internet.
 Low and behold, the perfect job had landed square in my LinkedIn feed.
 Almost exactly one year into my fabulous new job, I was furloughed due to the very public hell we are all sharing at the moment.

-And so, here I am, once again, blogging to process grief.
+So, here I am, once again, blogging to process grief.
 And practice my video making skills.

 13 thoughts on “2020 Testiment”

 So happy to see you back!
 I, too, am catching up and reconnecting.
 Maybe it’s a sign, that so many of us are reaching out again. xo

 Practicing my video making skills and searching for a way to pick up writing where I left off.
 I’m happy to see your comment. ❤️

 I hope your position has only been put on ice for a while?
 Hang in there. -hugs-

 Me too.
 Hanging in there is my super power. ~hugs~